aenniw/ctf-stash/play.duc.tf-21/Twitter/README.md

 #### Solution:

-- going through `DUCTF` twitter posts reveals flag in one the posts
+- going through `DUCTF` twitter posts reveals the flag in one of the posts

 ![twitter.png](./twitter.png ":ignore")